sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/portal-customisation/customise-user-model.md

 ## Add new Custom Attributes to the User model

-To customise the User model by adding new data attributes to it, navigate to the **Custom attributes** menu and then select the **User** model.
+To customize the User model by adding new data attributes to it, navigate to the **Custom attributes** menu and then select the **User** model.
 Currently, it is possible to extend only the User model.
 In future releases we will add the same capabilities to other models.
 {{< img src="img/dashboard/portal-management/enterprise-portal/navigate-to-user-attributes.png" alt="Navigate to the User's attributes" >}}

 ## Add attributes to the user model